eso-mechanics/eso-mechanics/trials/hel-ra-citadel.md

       </span>
       <span data-description="right">
         <h2>Right Route</h2>
         No new enemies for you to face on this side while you make your way up and along the outer walls.
 After each pack of enemies you will have access to a lever which will open a gate allowing the other group to proceed further.
+Destroying the catapults as you go prevents additional damage being rained down on your team-mates.
       </span>
       <span data-description="boss-2-2">
         <h2>Boss 2 - Yokeda Kai</h2>